American Mathematical Society

 Post-Publication Information – Journals

-Making Changes to Articles After They Are Posted to the Web
+Making Changes to Articles After They Are Published

-For journals that appear both in print and electronic formats: Articles are posted individually soon after proofs are returned and before the articles appear in an issue.
-To preserve the integrity of electronically published articles, once your article is individually posted but not yet in an issue, changes cannot be made in the article.
+For journals that appear both in print and electronic formats: Articles are electronically published individually soon after proofs are returned and before the articles appear in an issue.
+To preserve the integrity of electronically published articles, once your article is individually published but not yet in an issue, changes cannot be made in the article.

-Once your article is assigned to an issue, even if the issue has not yet been posted to the AMS website, you can make corrections by submitting a traditional errata article to the Editor.
-The errata article will appear in a future print issue and will link back and forth on the Web to your original article online.
+Once your article is electronically published on the AMS website, you can correct critical errors by submitting an errata article to the Editor.
+The errata article will be published electronically, will appear in a future print issue, and will link back and forth on the Web with your original article.

 Offprint Information